 We are operating beyond capacity: The current hospital has been operating beyond its designed capacity since it opened.
 Patient rooms are too small to accommodate families and many lack bathrooms.
 The Pediatric Intensive Care Unit, in which BC’s critically ill children receive care, is primarily an open ward, which does not provide for privacy, infection control, or permit the accommodation of family members.
 And that’s just one example.

 Families have to be part of the healing team: The involvement of parents and other family members in a child’s care has a positive impact on healing.
 Sadly, the current hospital lacks facilities for families, such as single-patient rooms, in-room washrooms, parent beds, and laundry and cooking facilities.

 We compete globally for staff: Pediatric subspecialists spend many years honing their skills.
 They want to work in an environment that allows them to shine.
 Recruiting and retaining highly trained medical staff is particularly challenging when the workplace is an aging facility in an expensive city.
 A new facility will make recruitment and retention easier.

 Only our building is holding us back.
 Help us build a new BC Children’s Hospital.
 Please give.

-Stay up-to-date on the planning and execution of the new hospital.
+Stay up-to-date on the planning and execution of the new hospital to be built on the current Oak Street campus in Vancouver.
 View the Official Site Redevelopment Page, hosted by Provincial Health Services Authority (PHSA), and dedicated to the Redevelopment Project.